What Are Slip Resistant Shoes?

 If you want slip resistance and a little more warmth, then a pair of water-resistant, stylish boots might be the perfect option—they’ll look amazing paired with your favorite jeans and a warm coat.
 Plus, they’ll keep your feet toasty, even on strolls outside in wet, chilly weather.

 Be Safe and Stylish with TOMS

 In some professions, OSHA requires that you protect yourself with a good pair of non-slip shoes.
 However, slip-resistant shoes aren’t only a good choice for the workplace.
 There are plenty of daily situations where you can benefit from wearing shoes that prevent you from slipping, sliding, and falling.

 The good news is that you can enjoy the safety of slip-resistant shoes without sacrificing style.
 At TOMS, we know that fashion is important to you.
 Our new Alpargata Resident is a sneaker-slipper hybrid with a high traction outsole and can be found in both our men’s slippers and women’s slippers collections.
-From boots and sneakers for men, we offer several options for slip-resistant shoes you’ll feel good about wearing.
+From boots and sneakers for men, we offer several options for slip-resistant shoes you’ll feel good about wearing, including easy on-off men’s slip on sneakers.
 If you’re wondering what the difference between walking shoes vs. running shoes for your work life, we have the answers to that as well.

 Reviewed By Andrew David Stewart

 Andrew David Stewart is the Manager of Digital Marketing at TOMS and has been working in the digital marketing and social media world for 6 years.
 Andrew is a lover of nature and the outdoors, and is passionate about telling stories through digital media.

 Occupational Safety and Health Administration.
 Personal Protective Equipment-Foot Protection. https://www.osha.gov/laws-regs/regulations/standardnumber/1910/1910.136